ballerina-platform/ballerina-distribution/examples/rabbitmq-producer/rabbitmq_producer.md

-# RabbitMQ Client - Producer
+# RabbitMQ client - Producer

 Producing in RabbitMQ means nothing more than sending.
 In this example, the producer is sending a single message to the queue MyQueue.